MikeKorte12/n8n-nodes-campingcare-custom-nodes/README.md

 # n8n-nodes-campingcare-custom-nodes

-Custom n8n nodes for integrating with the [Camping Care API](https://api.camping.care).
+Custom n8n nodes for integrating with the [Starfish API](https://api.camping.care).
 These nodes allow you to interact with contacts, reservations, accommodations, and webhooks in your n8n workflows.

 ## Features

 This package provides the following nodes:

-### Camping Care Node
+### Starfish Node

-Regular node for making API calls to Camping Care:
+Regular node for making API calls to Starfish:

 - **Administrations**: Manage administration data
 - **Contacts**: Create, retrieve, and search contacts
 - **Reservations**: Get and create reservations with price calculations
 - **Accommodations**: List and manage accommodations

-### Camping Care Trigger Node
+### Starfish Trigger Node

-Webhook trigger node that listens for events from Camping Care:
+Webhook trigger node that listens for events from Starfish:

 - Automatically creates and manages webhooks
 - Supports multiple event types
-- Receives real-time updates from Camping Care
+- Receives real-time updates from Starfish

 ## Installation